cadechaney/The-Due-Dork-Times/README.md

 -Clone down this repo -Install dependencies by using ‘npm install’ in your terminal within the root directory -To host website on your local machine, run ’npm start’ in terminal -A window should be opened in your default browser, if not, navigate to http://localhost:3000 in your preferred browser to view the hosted application

 ## Testing
-For testing this application I use Cypress, which a End to End framework Link to Docs [Here](https://www.cypress.io/)
+For testing this application I use Cypress, which is an End to End framework Link to Docs [Here](https://www.cypress.io/)